bokeh/bokeh/sphinx/source/docs/user_guide/interfaces.rst

     # display the figure
     show(p)

-The main observation is that the typical usage involved creating plots objects with the |figure| function, then using the glyph methods like |Figure.circle|
+The main observation is that the typical usage involves creating plots objects with the |figure| function, then using the glyph methods like |Figure.circle|
 to add renderers for our data.
 We do not have to worry about configuring any axes or grids (although we can configure them if we need to), and specifying